buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 Our "wet" textbook is the Sanskrit classic:
 {% include content_blurb.html category="canon" slug="bodhisattvacaryavatara_santideva" %}
 - This epic poem on grasping firmly the intention to awaken has inspired many generations of Buddhists (myself included) to live a more ethical and spiritual life and it captures beautifully the aesthetic of Buddhist ethics.
 Well worth reading again and again and again.
 - There are a few English translations of this classic of world literature.
-Steven Bachelor has a translation available [online here](https://www.tibethouse.jp/wp-content/uploads/2021/08/Bodhisattvas_way_English.pdf){:target="_blank" ga-event-value="1"} for free, but I strongly recommend the Padmakara translation published by Shambhala in 2011 for its unparalleled accuracy and force.
+Stephen Batchelor has a translation available [online here](https://www.tibethouse.jp/wp-content/uploads/2021/08/Bodhisattvas_way_English.pdf){:target="_blank" ga-event-value="1"} for free, but I strongly recommend the Padmakara translation published by Shambhala in 2011 for its unparalleled accuracy and force.

 ## The Course